thomsmed/ios-examples/VerticalSlices/README.md

 - Value types over reference types.
 - Composition (protocols and extension) over inheritance (subclassing).
 - Write business logic that prefers immutability and avoid side effects.
-  - Mutate models and trigger side effects (storing data, networking, etc) outside domain models and logic.
+  - Try to only mutate and trigger side effects (storing data, networking, etc) outside domain models and logic.

 ## Feature Slices

-An architecture pattern that fits nicely with this way of writing code, is [Vertical Slice Architecture](https://www.jimmybogard.com/vertical-slice-architecture/) (coined by Jimmy Bogard).
+An architecture pattern that fits nicely with this way of thinking/writing code, is [Vertical Slice Architecture](https://www.jimmybogard.com/vertical-slice-architecture/) (coined by Jimmy Bogard).
 Where we think in vertical slices with our domain models and business logic in the middle, and UI (SwiftUI/UIKit) and IO (Networking, Database, Keychain etc) at the top and bottom.

 In a SwiftUI app, Views act as the "glue" around our vertical slices.
-And the SwiftUI Environment is used to make dependencies available to Views.
+And dependencies are typically injected into our Views in some way (e.g using the SwiftUI Environment).
 User interaction (e.g user tapping a button) represent the entry point into a vertical slice (from the top).

 In a UIKit app, ViewControllers act as the "glue" around our vertical slices.